kpage/gradle-node-plugin-git-bash-issue/README.md

 If you do have node globally installed, it will use the wrong version (not the version required by gradle-node-plugin).
 This can lead to errors as the wrong version of node can be used to create node_modules, and then the user will get errors when running commands that require node-specific versions of packages.

-The 'npmInstall' task works fine, it is only yarn that has this error.
+The 'npmSetup' and 'npmInstall' tasks work fine, it is only yarn that has this error.